 All of Rustic’s international programs have at least one program leader from the country itself.
 They are matched to their programs based on their areas of expertise.
 For example, Rustic Pathways has a number of biologists on staff who run programs on conservation like Wild Galapagos: Eco-Service in Ecuador.

 Many leaders also have a background in education, particularly in experiential, hands-on learning.
-Leaders often have a lot of travel experience as well, giving the flexibility needed to handle any problems thrown their way.
+Leaders often have a lot of travel experience as well, giving them the flexibility needed to handle any problems thrown their way.

 On the healthcare front, our program leaders have Wilderness First Aid and CPR certification.
-They also receive more than 60-hours of specialized training that allows them to support students during their travels.
+They also receive more than 60 hours of specialized training that allows them to support students during their travels.
 Each leader also goes through an official background check.

 3. Gathering Medical Information